gaba-bouliva/gaba-bouliva/README.md

 ## Hi, I'm Gaba 👋

 I'm a Software Engineer based in Italy.
 I specialize in building cloud native and web applications which are scalable and efficient.
-I enjoy learning new technologies, solving complex problems, and creating seamless user experiences.
+I enjoy learning new technologies, deep diving into code bases (treasure hunting 😊), solving problems, and creating seamless user experiences.

 ## About Me
 - 🔭 I’m currently working on ARPA project a no code agile ERP and CRM application.